CyberpunkVx-1729/Minimal-DTLS-Server/README.md

 # Minimal-DTLS-Server
-a Simple C++ DTLS Server, using only OpenSSL
+a Minimal C++ DTLS Server, based on OpenSSL